tomergoldst/tooltips/README.md

 tip view more visible space.

 OPTIONAL: Customize your tip with background color, text color, alignment, text gravity and more.
-By default all alignments are centered.
 ```
   builder.setAlign(ToolTip.ALIGN_LEFT)
   builder.setBackgroundColor(getResources().getColor(R.color.colorOrange));
   builder.setTextColor(getResources().getColor(R.color.colorBlack));
-  builder.setGravity(ToolTip.GRAVITY_CENTER);
+  builder.setGravity(ToolTip.GRAVITY_RIGHT);
 ```

 Use ToolTipManger to show the tip

-IMPORTANT: this must be called after the layout has been drawn You can override the 'onWindowFocusChanged()' and show there, Start a delayed runnable from onStart() , React to user action or any other method that works for you
+IMPORTANT: This must be called after the layout has been drawn You can override the 'onWindowFocusChanged()' of an Activity and show there, Start a delayed runnable from onStart() , React to user action or any other method that works for you
 ```
   mToolTipsManager.show(builder.build());
 ```

 ### License
 ```